syahirahlee/MMGame/README.md

 **3. Main menu**  <br/>
-This form is displayed when player successfully login into the game. <br/>
+This form is displayed when player successfully login into the game.
+Player's username will be displayed below the game logo.<br/>
 - Play Game button
   - This will open 'Levels' menu.
 - Ranking button